1. Home

-When I was a child, I always drew my castles the same way.
+As a child, I always drew my castles the same way.
 A medium large building with a turret on each side, completely surrounded by water.
 I wasn’t drawing Neuschwannstein or Burg Eltz… I was drawing the Wasserschlösser or Water Castles I remembered seeing in the Münsterland.
-You see, whenever we visited my Oma and Opa, we would always visit their Castle… Schloss Buldern.
+You see, whenever we visited my Oma and Opa, we always visited their Castle, Schloss Buldern.
 My Opa was a caretaker at this castle after the War, and the family lived on the grounds.
-But Schlosse in Westphalia aren’t rare….these Schlosse or Burge (Castles) were everywhere!
+But Schlosse in Westphalia aren’t rare; these Schlosse or Burge (Castles) are everywhere!
 Most towns have one (some had two!)

 How did this corner of North Rhine Westphalia end up with so many Water Castles?
 And why aren’t they more famous?

-Long story short… the Münsterland was ruled by Prince-Bishops.
-Under them were Lords and Knights who defended the land, and collected the taxes… these Castles belonged to those guys.
+The Münsterland used to be ruled by Prince-Bishops.
+Under them were Lords and Knights who defended the land and collected the taxes.
+The Castles belonged to those guys.
 (If you are wildly curious about the Prince-Bishop ruling system, and it is fascinating, check out The Shortest History of Germany)

-Oddly, until about 60 or 70 years ago, the hundreds of castles in this corner of Germany were virtually forgotten by the outside world.
-They weren’t on the “must see” lists of the wealthy tourists who visited Germany… and the locals didn’t really consider them more than part of the landscape.
-Most of the Water Castles were still occupied by the owners.
+Oddly, until about 60 or 70 years ago, the outside world virtually forgot the hundreds of castles in this corner of Germany.
+They weren’t on the “must-see” lists of the wealthy tourists who visited Germany, and the locals didn’t consider them more than part of the landscape.
+Most of the Water Castles were still occupied by their owners.
 And life just went on as it had for hundreds of years.

 Hotel Wasserschloss Gartrop